santheartist/santheartist/README.md

 - 👋 Hi, I’m @santheartist
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning data structures and algorithms using cpp
+- 🌱 I’m currently learning aws cloud services
-- 💞️ I’m looking to collaborate on projects related to web development and app development
+- 💞️ I’m looking to collaborate on projects related to AI and ML
 - 📫 How to reach me - intsagram and linkedin
 - ⚡ Fun fact: quick learner and good researcher